BA Archaeology with Professional Placement

 Explore the material remains of past societies – from the first hominins millions of years ago to the modern day – and develop skills in the workplace with our accredited BA Archaeology with Professional Placement degree.

-Train as an archaeologist at the University of Reading
+Choose the University of Reading

-- human diets and health
+- diets and health